-White meat from chicken is the most widely consumed among all other poultry products.
-Aside from being easily available in any food store around the world compared to any other type of meat, it is also more preferred for health reasons. as well as inexpensive.
-Chicken meat in general has a delicate and versatile taste.
-It acts as a canvas to any flavor you choose to add with it while retaining its most natural succulent quality.
+Chicken meat is widely consumed among other poultry products as it is easily available in any food store around the world.
+Aside from its health benefits and inexpensive cost, it is also prized for its delicate taste and versatile use.
+It often acts as a canvas for any flavor you choose to add with it while retaining its succulent quality.

 White Meat Chicken

-The reason why the chicken breast, breast tenders, and chicken wings are considered white meat is that they aren’t exerted as much.
-The muscles in these parts rarely experience a surge in oxygen flow, so they contain less myoglobin compared to other parts.
+As previously explained, the reason why the chicken breast, breast tenders, and chicken wings are considered white meat is that they aren’t exerted as much.
+The muscles in these parts rarely experience a surge in oxygen flow, thus containing less myoglobin compared to other parts.

 How to Cook White Meat

 Between dark meat vs white meat, the latter is leaner.
 This is why chicken breasts are a common protein choice for health junkies.
 These chicken parts cook much faster because they have less fat and connective tissues.
 This is why white meat has the tendency to be dry when overcooked.

 For better results using this chicken part, the trick is in its cook time and preparation.
 Thus, it’s best to cook them quickly at a high temperature.
 Here are some of the best ways of cooking white meat:

 Option 1: Dry Heat Cooking Methods

 These methods involve exposing raw food to direct heat like baking, grilling, broiling, and roasting.
 Other times, fats and oils are used to transfer heat to the food.
 Common examples of this are pan-frying, searing, sautéing, and deep-frying.
 Most of the time, people opt for this method to achieve a crispy or caramelized exterior.
 These methods are ideal use for fast-cooking white meat.